How To Wash Natural Hair

 First I want to say that everyone’s hair is different so the style of washing greatly depends on your hair texture and how your hair behaves when it is wet.
 The tips that I am going to share will probably be most helpful to those who have 4 type hair (the kinkiest texture).
 With that being said if these steps work for naturals with 4 type hair I am sure they will work for those with a looser curl pattern such as type 3 hair.

 1st Tip To Wash Natural Hair

 Choose the right shampoo for your hair type.
-For natural hair, it is always best to go with a shampoo that is sulfate free.
+For natural hair, it is always best to go with a shampoo that is sulfate free, like ORS.
 Why? because shampoos that contain harmful ingredients such as sulfates dry out the hair which causes breakage down the road.
 This is for certain one ingredient to avoid in your hair care products.
 Instead purchase shampoo that are sulfate free and hydrating for your strands.
 These products are much healthier for the hair and will help to make the hair soft and manageable for your wash day.
 After washing your hair it should not feel stripped of oils or dryed out.
 Clean, soft and hydrated is what you want especially for natural hair.

 Section Your Hair

 When washing your natural hair always start by putting your hair in 4 sections.
 Washing your hair in sections will make it much easier to manuever through your hair without creating more tangles.
 You should have 2 sections in the front and 2 in the back.
 Seperate them with plastic butterfly clamps and work section by section.
 After you wash each section secure them with again with your clamps.